sauravhathi/coursera-automation-extension/README.md

 Check the [Pricing](#pricing) section for more details.
 Only for `Quiz Automation`.

-1. Visit your Coursera course.
-2. Press Alt + X to activate the account.
-3. Wait for the activation confirmation.

 ## How to use

 1. Open your Coursera course.